gabrer/whisperdesk/README-Windows.md

 ## 6) Offline notes

 - If Whisper model folders are present under `models/`, transcription works offline.
-- If `diarization_models/ecapa-voxceleb.onnx` is present, ONNX diarization works offline.
+- If `diarization_models/ecapa-voxceleb.onnx` is present, WeSpeaker ONNX diarization works offline.
+- **SpeechBrain mode** (included by default): Downloads speaker embedding models on first use to `%LOCALAPPDATA%\WhisperDesk\hf-cache`.
+Once cached, works offline.
-- SpeechBrain mode requires torch+torchaudio.
-If not bundled, choose "WeSpeaker ONNX (light)" or disable diarization.
+- If you excluded SpeechBrain during build, choose "WeSpeaker ONNX (light)" for diarization.

 ## 7) Troubleshooting

 - If Windows SmartScreen warns, click More info → Run anyway.
 - If antivirus quarantines the EXE, prefer the one-folder build.
-- If torchaudio import errors occur in SpeechBrain mode, rebuild with `-IncludeSpeechBrain`.
+- **SpeechBrain is now included by default** - no special steps needed for high-quality diarization.
 - If audio resampling fails, install `scipy` (already in requirements.txt).

 ### Model downloads hang or freeze